Irrelon/ForerunnerDB/readme.md

 ### Update Operators
 #### $overwrite
 The $overwrite operator replaces a key's value with the one passed, overwriting it completely.
-This operates the same way that MongoDB's default update behaviour works.
+This operates the same way that MongoDB's default update behaviour works without using the $set operator.

 This operator is most useful when updating an array field to a new type such as an object.
 By default ForerunnerDB will detect an array and step into the array objects one at a time